 - Other work that addresses the student’s interests, needs and developing vision

 Throughout the guided study, students send work to their advisors and, in turn, receive criticism and guidance, including specific suggestions and general advice for their developing craft and course of study.
-Student work sent in the exchanges includes new poetry or prose, revised work, and reading commentaries assigned as part of the study plan.
+Student work sent in the exchanges includes new poetry or prose, revised work, and reading commentaries or annotations assigned as part of the study plan.

 Students are expected to devote 20-25 hours each week to the semester study project, but the flexible structure of the exchanges allows them to carry out family and job commitments while still pursuing the study of writing.

 Exchanges with the advisor provide balance for the solitude necessary to pursue the art of writing.
 Because the ongoing dialogue between student and advisor is vital to a low-residency program, students are expected to take part in five full exchanges, consisting of creative work, inquiry, and analysis, facilitated either electronically or by mail.

 The natural subject areas for substantive exchange are the student’s creative manuscripts and reading commentaries, the advisor’s critiques, and the subsequent revisions.
 In cover letters accompanying each exchange packet, the student offers reflections and questions on the process of study and receives detailed responses in return.
 Students who participate in local workshops or attend relevant lectures in their area are welcome to include comments on these activities in the exchange to enrich and extend the dialogue.
 The contents of these exchanges are not sent to the MFA office.
 Instead, the student keeps a log sheet recording specific projects, dates, materials sent, and comments received as part of the semester work that is submitted to the MFA office for review.

 Semester Creative Project